Praymundo/CFwZA/README.md

 # CFwZA
-Convert files using the Zamzar API
+Convert files using the Zamzar API.

+# CFwZA
+Converta arquivos utilizando a API do Zamzar.